Russias Central Bank Cuts Key Rate To Historic Low - UrduPoint

 It said further cuts would be considered, based on inflation dynamics, economic activity and domestic and global market risks.

-It predicted the GDP for the year 2020 would shrink by four to six percent.
+It predicted the GDP for the year 2020 would shrink by four to six percent, and a return to pre-coronavirus levels of economic growth only in 2022.

+Central bank chief Elvira Nabiullina said she also expected the recovery to take longer than previously forecast, notably due to oil production cuts at least until the end of July that Moscow has agreed with the OPEC cartel.

 The new key rate is the lowest in recent history, below the previous record of five percent in June 2010.